tiasondjaja/tiasondjaja.github.io/docs/menu/about.md

 I am an applied mathematician and data scientist.
 My mathematical interests include applications of mathematical modeling and machine learning techniques to problems involving large-scale datasets, algorithmic foundations of optimization, and geometric and topological combinatorics questions that arise from social science applications (such as voting and fairness).

-From 2014 to 2022, I was a clinical faculty member in the Department of Mathematics at New York University (NYU), where I taught a wide range of undergraduate mathematics courses and led a university-wide effort to revamp the quantitative reasoning element of the undergraduate general education curriculum.
-As an educator, I enjoyed developing <a href="/teaching">hands-on course materials and projects</a> that connect foundational mathematical ideas to modern applications in numerical linear algebra, optimization, and machine learning.
-Prior to NYU, I earned my PhD in Operations Research at Cornell University, where I was advised by James Renegar, and my undergraduate degree in mathematics at Harvey Mudd College.
+From 2014 to 2022, I was a clinical faculty member in the Department of Mathematics at New York University, where I taught a wide range of undergraduate mathematics courses and led a university-wide effort to revamp the quantitative reasoning element of the undergraduate general education curriculum.
+I earned my PhD in Operations Research at Cornell University, where I was advised by James Renegar, and my undergraduate degree in mathematics at Harvey Mudd College.